przemo246/cryptostalker/README.md

 # cryptostalker

-cyptostalker is a web app that allows you to check current news from the cryptocurrencies world, prices of the biggest cryptocurrencies (by market cap) as well as create a portfolio of your crypto assets.
+cryptostalker is a web app that allows you to check current news from the cryptocurrencies world, prices of the biggest cryptocurrencies (by market cap) as well as create a portfolio of your crypto assets.
 The project was initially written in Vanilla JavaScript and then rewritten in React during a front-end course at InfoShare Academy.
 The design of the project was created from scratch in Adobe XD

 ## Screenshots